|

 12. Wollongong

 Wollongong is informally referred to as “The Gong.”
-It’s New South Wales’s third largest city and located 68 kilometres south of central Sydney.
-Discover a beachside buzz, extensive cycleways, and myriad adventures.
+It’s New South Wales’s third largest city and located 68 kilometres south of the capital.
+Discover a beachside buzz, extensive cycleways, and lots of adventures.
 You could also be tempted by Keira Street’s ‘eat street.’
 As well as Kayaking, sailing, water skiing, and fishing can be popular in this waterway.

-The Wollongong Lighthouse in New South Wales is a beacon of light that stands tall and proud at 12 metres!
+The Lighthouse is a beacon of light that stands tall and proud at 12 metres!
 It was built in 1871 and served as an important navigational aid until it was made inactive almost a century later, in 1974.

 Get up early to watch an amazing sunrise

-The Wollongong Botanic Gardens in New South Wales have something for everyone.
-Gardening and plant lovers can learn about the conservation of native plants and animals.
+The Botanic Gardens is where gardeners and plant lovers can learn about the conservation of native plants and animals.
 In contrast, homeowners can learn how to save water and energy with sustainable living techniques.

 For those wanting a more leisurely visit, there are plenty of spots to relax.
 For example, you could walk down the winding paths, through the shaded gardens, or around the ponds to city views.
 From large gathering events to intimate picnics, this is definitely an excellent place for visitors to explore!